Efficient Verification of Optimized Code: Correct High-speed X25519: Introduction

 \subsection{Availability of Results}

-The code belonging to this paper is available online\footnote{\url{https://gitlab.science.ru.nl/m.schoolderman/verified-x25519-for-avr}}.
-To check the proofs, Why3 version 0.88.3 is required.\footnote{ Later versions do not yet support our approach---see Section~\ref{sec:conclude} } For discharging the verification conditions the provers CVC3 (2.4.1), CVC4 (1.4 and 1.6), Z3 (4.6.0), and E-prover (2.0) were used.
+The code belonging to this paper is available online in an open repository.\footnote{\url{https://doi.org/10.5281/zenodo.4640377}} To check the proofs, Why3 version 0.88.3 is required.\footnote{ Later versions do not yet support our approach---see Section~\ref{sec:conclude} } For discharging the verification conditions the provers CVC3 (2.4.1), CVC4 (1.4 and 1.6), Z3 (4.6.0), and E-prover (2.0) were used.